 If necessary, the police have enforcement powers including issuing fines of £60 (halving to £30 if paid within 28 days) if members of the public do not comply with this law.

 Q: Do I need to wear a face covering while cutting hair or treating clients/customers or does it only apply to my clients/customers?

 A: Yes.
-The Health Protection (Coronavirus) (Restrictions and Requirements) (Scotland) Regulations 2020, regulation 13 also applies to staff who must wear a face covering, subject to the exemptions.
+Schedule 7 of the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 also applies to staff who must wear a face covering, subject to the exemptions.
 Further to this, your risk assessment under the Health and Safety at Work legislation must cover measures to ensure the aerosol/droplet transmission hazard is controlled.
 A face covering is a practical measure to control this risk.
 If an exemption applies and staff cannot wear a face covering the business / third sector organisation must implement another control which achieves the same effect.
 A face shield alone would not control the risk from transmission.

 Q: If staff wear a visor do I need a face covering too?

-A: Face shields/visors do not constitute an adequate face covering for the purposes of meeting your obligation under the Health Protection (Coronavirus) (Restrictions and Requirements) (Scotland) Regulations 2020.
-Face shields or visors may be used, but only if they are worn in addition to an adequate face covering, as the evidence shows that they do not provide adequate protection.
+A: Face shields/visors do not constitute an adequate face covering for the purposes of meeting your obligation under Schedule 7 of the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 Face shields or visors may be used, but only if they are worn in addition to an adequate face covering, as the evidence shows that they do not provide adequate protection.
 However, if you are unable to wear a face covering due to an exemption, a face visor or face shield can be worn as it does provide a limited level of protection.